asukiaaa/CotekInverter/README.md

 # CotekInverter
-A library to controll cotek inverter with using arduino.
+A library to controll cotek inverter with using arduino in RS232 serial communication.

 # Connection between Cotek Inverter and Arduino